Mastering JavaScript Operators: A Complete Guide with Examples

 instanceof#

-This operator tests whether an object has the prototype property of a given constructor in its prototype chain.
+The instanceof operator tests whether an object has the prototype property of a given constructor in its prototype chain.
 It returns true if the left operand is an instance of the right operand, otherwise false.

 This is useful for type checking, especially when working with custom classes.